LaunchCode-Education-Archived/skills-back-end-csharp/studios/user-signup-continued/README.md

 - If provided, the email has the format of a valid email address
 - The password and verify fields match
 - The password is at least 6 characters long
-- If password and verify fields do not match, the message: "Passwords do not match"
+- If password and verify fields do not match, display the message: "Passwords do not match"

     **How to do this:** You will have a property named `Verify` (or something similar).
 For its validation, it should match the `Password` property, so use the validation attribute `[Compare("Password")]`.
 - The password and verify fields are rendered with `type="password"` in the form markup.